Paninnguaq sails with his two daughters, Petra and Naja Vena, somewhere in the Uummannaq fjord.

-Independent fisherman
+Self-employed fisherman

-Paninnguaq A. Qvist is 37 years old and lives in Uummannaq together with her husband and their three children.
+Paninnguaq A. Qvist is 37 years old and lives in Uummannaq with her husband and their three children.

 Paninnguaq A. Qvist shows – with hard work and stubbornness – that the courage to follow one's dreams can carry one far.